Can We Express Water-Walking Faith Today? (Show Initiative)

 It’s really a matter of being an apprentice of Jesus and developing in His nature.
 We partake of the nature of God (2 Peter 1:4).
 Of course, this will unleash transformation in our lives.

 And let’s understand that Christ’s nature is not just his character (joy, kindness, love, etc.).
-It also includes his activities and works.
+It also includes the activities and works he modeled.

 Water-walking faith: Jesus is waiting for us to show initiative